Women and banking: 50 years of progress

 Up until the early 1970s, a woman’s application for credit could be denied if a husband didn’t co-sign, which often created obstacles for both married and single women.
 The Equal Credit Opportunity Act of 1974 changed this by prohibiting credit discrimination based on sex or marital status.
 The scope of the law was later broadened to protect people based on age, marital status, race, national origin or religion.

 Those required to abide by the Equal Credit Opportunity Act include banks, credit unions, department stores and other lenders.
 This federal civil rights law made a “tremendous difference,” says Mike Sullivan, a personal finance consultant with financial education nonprofit Take Charge America.
-“Prior to the law, for car loans or financial transactions, a woman was expected to have someone — a father or husband, typically a male — co-sign for that transaction,” he says.

 More substantial enforcement of the law began much more recently, however, Sullivan says, when the Consumer Financial Protection Bureau (CFPB) was created in 2011 to ensure banks and lending companies comply with the law.